wsu-lug/hello-world/Readme.md

-# Hello World
+# Hello World - Hacktoberfest 2018

 The purpose of this repository is to help people get familiar with creating pull requests, and to similarily recreate helloworldcollection.de.

-For Hacktober 2018, we are encouraging students to open pull requests to add their favorite languages, and get started with opening pull requests.
+For Hacktober 2018, the WSU Linux Users' Group is encouraging students to open pull requests to this repository to add their favorite languages.

+The only requirements is that you follow the steps below so the format looks like the example, and you actually have run the code on your machine.
+Copying and pasting from similar repositories is no fun :)

 ---